pantheon-systems/documentation/source/_docs/create-sites.md

 ## Frequently Asked Questions (FAQs)

 ### Can I rename my Pantheon site after creation?
 No. Site names and Platform URLs are permanent and cannot be changed.
 As a workaround, you can export your existing site and import it to a new site with the correct name.
-See <a href="/docs/migrate/#how-do-i-clone-an-existing-pantheon-site" data-proofer-ignore>Migrate Sites to Pantheon FAQs</a>.
+See [Migrate Sites to Pantheon FAQs](/docs/migrate/#how-do-i-clone-an-existing-pantheon-site).

 ### What if my site name is already taken?